Unboxed-Software/solana-course/content/pda.md

 PDAs serve two main functions:

 1. Provide a deterministic way to find the address of an account
-2. Authorize a program to sign on their behalf in the same way a user may sign with their private key.
+2. Authorize the program from which a PDA was derived to sign on its behalf in the same way a user may sign with their private key.

 In this lesson we will focus on using PDAs to find and store data.
 We will discuss signing with a PDA more thoroughly in a future lesson where we cover Cross Program Invocations (CPIs).